-Beginning in January 2024, a monthly cost management meeting was implemented with the CFO, Purchasing Manager, and Accounts Payable Manager.
-The monthly meeting's goal will be to lower hospital expenses, review current supply vendors, and to brainstorm on how to stretch revenue by spending more wisely.
+The monthly cost management meeting was implemented in January 2024 with the CFO, Purchasing Manager, and Accounts Payable Manager.
+The monthly meeting's goal is to lower hospital expenses, review current supply vendors, and to brainstorm on how to stretch revenue by spending more wisely.